Click here for the Baja Experts!

 Camping / 30 space RV park.

-Launch ramp / telephone.
+Launch ramp / telephone in the bar.

 A great place to wake up in the morning and jump into the Sea of Cortez!